hoadx/docker-phpstorm/README-short.txt

-Docker image for IntelliJ IDEA Community, Go and Go plugin
+Docker image for IntelliJ PHPstorm